Webziee/Auto-Legit-Cars/README.md

 - Demonstration Video

 ## 5. REPORT ON 'LEGIT AUTO CARS'
-The development team has started to develop and build the "Legit Auto Cars" appplication, which is designed for a sole automobile company to connect with their clientel.
+The development team has started to develop and build the "Legit Auto Cars" application, which is designed for a sole automobile company to connect and engage with their clientele.
 This idea came about after extensive research on other apps like Auto-Trader, Cars.co.za, and
-WeBuyCars, but is leaning more towards the WeBuyCars idea in which an app is created for a sole company to interact with their clients
-(potential clients) whereas the other 2 apps allow for multiple companies, and potential clinets to interact.
+WeBuyCars, but is leaning more towards the WeBuyCars idea in which an app is created for a sole company to interact with their clients whereas the other 2 apps allow for multiple companies, and potential clients to interact.
 With the use of 'Legit Auto Cars', users will be able to upload automobiles they want to sell to a company and view the different vehicles that that company has available for sale online.
 This Android app's goal is to provide a smooth and effective user experience by incorporating new and creative features into the fundamental functionality of three popular car apps.
 These features are intended to improve user engagement and the user's overall